aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 ### Moving to a Merge Field

 Sometimes you may need to perform a "manual" mail merge using DocumentBuilder or fill a merge field in a special way inside a mail merge event handler.
 That is when [DocumentBuilder.moveToMergeField](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder#moveToMergeField\(java.lang.String\)/) could be useful.
 The method accepts the name of the merge field.
 It moves the cursor to a position just beyond the specified merge field and removes the merge field.
 The following code example shows how to move the cursor to a position just beyond the specified merge field.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToMergeField/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToMergeField-DocumentBuilderMoveToMergeField.java" >}}